Skip to main content

 • Analyze and visualize results, in particular by using a molecular-graphics software (to be learned), regularly discuss them with supervisor.

-• Do a literature search, prepare and deliver presentations (at the Research Day, etc.)
+• Do a literature search, prepare and deliver presentations (at the Research Day, etc.).

 Student qualifications required: